-In such an environment, subconpattern recognition is much higher it is for a female-to-male conversation," says Ms Mitchell, who is also cochair of the Diversity Task Force at the US's National Venture Capital
+In such an environment, subconscious bias can come into play.
+"The secured, the next challenge is to dempattern recognition is much higher for a male-to-male conversation than to a group that is likely to be domiit is for a female-to-male conversation," says Ms Mitchell, who is also cochair of the Diversity Task Force at the US's National Venture Capital Association.